 Pricing and Availability

-Based on what we know now, Apple Arcade and Google Stadia look to offer vastly different experiences for different types of gamers.
-Arcade seems like a more cohesive service focused on curation, as you’ll get a growing library of small but high-quality iOS titles for a set monthly fee.
+Apple Arcade and Google Stadia look to offer vastly different experiences for different types of gamers.
+Arcade seems like a more cohesive service focused on curation, as you’ll get a growing library of small but high-quality iOS titles for a low $5 per month.